bagarstuga/bagarstuga/README.md

 # Bagarstuga and the boys
-sharkrush, a 2d platformer that has its own twist, you cant stop moving.
+SharkRush, a 2d platformer that has its own twist, you cant stop moving.
 Run the module called "main" to start the game.